hujhax/austin-improv-wiki/Troupes/Narwhal.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>Narwhal, Christie Grace, Sarah Price, Dan Grimm and [[Performers/Patrick Knisely|Patrick Knisely]], formed in early 2011, deciding to make an official troupe after nearly two years worth of playing in various shows and ensembles together.</p>
+Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Narwhal, Christie Grace, Sarah Price, Dan Grimm and [[Performers/Patrick Knisely|Patrick Knisely]], formed in early 2011, deciding to make an official troupe after nearly two years worth of playing in various shows and ensembles together.
+>
+>

-<p>A mixture of fast and slow paced comedy, Narwhal throws out a handful of scenes through their show and brings them all home together weaving the storylines together in the end.</p></blockquote>
+> A mixture of fast and slow paced comedy, Narwhal throws out a handful of scenes through their show and brings them all home together weaving the storylines together in the end.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>We're working on a more unique format, but for the moment we're starting with a general montage that opens with three or four extremely short scenes featuring mirroring and repetition.</p>
+Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We're working on a more unique format, but for the moment we're starting with a general montage that opens with three or four extremely short scenes featuring mirroring and repetition.
+>
+>

-<p>We hope to close with a fast-paced connection based series of call-backs that tie the threads together.</p></blockquote>
+> We hope to close with a fast-paced connection based series of call-backs that tie the threads together.

 ## Media
 ### Videos